 \section{Lessons Learned}

-The main lesson from our analysis is that there is a partial disconnection between what fact-checlers want and what technology has to offer.
-A detailed analysis is reported in the following.
+The main lesson from our analysis is that there is a partial disconnection between what fact-checkers want and what technology has to offer.
+We provide more detail below.

-\begin{enumerate} \item Over time, many tools have been developed either to automatically check claims or to provide facilities to the fact-checkers to support their manual fact-checking process.
-However, there are still limitations in both automated and manual processes: {\em(i)} the credibility issue in automated systems, as they do not provide supporting evidence; and {\em(ii)} the scalability issue of manual fact-checking. \item Automated fact-checking systems can help fact-checkers in different ways: {\em(i)} finding claims from the large information ecosystem; {\em(ii)} finding previously fact-checked claims; {\em(iii)} finding supporting evidence (in a form of text, audio or video), translating (for multilingual content) and summarizing relevant posts, articles and documents if needed; and {\em(iv)} detecting claims that are spreading faster to slow them down. \item There is a lack of collaboration between researchers and practitioners in terms of defining the tasks and developing datasets to train models and develop automated systems.
-In general, a human-in-the-loop can be an ideal setting for fact-checking, which is currently not being fully explored.
+\begin{enumerate} \item Over time, many tools have been developed, either to automatically fact-check claims or to provide facilities to the fact-checkers to support their manual fact-checking process.
+However, there are still limitations in both automated and manual processes: (\emph{i})~credibility issue for automated systems, as they do not provide supporting evidence, and (\emph{ii})~scalability issue for manual fact-checking. \item Automated fact-checking systems can help fact-checkers in different ways: (\emph{i})~to find claims worth fact-checking, (\emph{ii})~to find relevant previously fact-checked claims; (\emph{iii})~to find supporting evidence (in the form of text, audio or video), translating (for multilingual content) and summarising relevant posts, articles and documents if needed, and (\emph{iv})~to detect claims that are spreading faster to slow them down.

+\item There is a lack of collaboration between researchers and practitioners in terms of defining tasks and developing datasets to develop automated systems.
+In general, a human-in-the-loop can be an ideal setting for fact-checking, which is currently not fully explored.

 \end{enumerate}